 - Any accident that occurred while the driver was covered by a commercial insurance policy, provided that the accident wasn’t caused by an intentional act or gross negligence.

 Another protection §2335 offers is that an insurance carrier can’t raise your rates after certain traffic infractions unless those infractions occurred just before the policy coverage began.
-The specific timeframe is that a conviction for a traffic infraction must have occurred within the 36 months ending just before the start of three months before your effective policy date.
+The specific timeframe is that a conviction for a traffic infraction must have occurred within 36 months (three years) ending just before the start of three months before your effective policy date.

 When do car accidents affect premiums in New York?

 The law makes it clear that these protections go away after two or more accidents have occurred within New York’s three-year lookback period.